chreden/trview/README.md

 Open the project file (.sln) with Visual Studio Community 2017 and click on Build > Build Solution.

+To run the tests you will need to install the 'Test Adapter for Google Test' - it can be found in Individual Components in the Visual Studio Installer.

 ## Running

 Double click a level file (.TR2, .TR4, .TRC or .PHD) present in the game's data folder